-If your laptop works fine while plugged in but stops working after it is unplugged, your laptop battery is bad, or your laptop is not charging the battery.
-Below are steps that can be taken to help identify the cause of this issue.
+If your laptop works while plugged in but stops working after it's unplugged, your laptop battery is bad or your laptop isn't charging the battery.
+Below are steps that can be taken to help identify what's causing this issue.

 Leave power plugged in

-Make sure the computer has been charging from the power plug for at least two hours before it is unplugged.
+Make sure the computer is charging from the power plug for at least two hours before it is unplugged.

 Connect laptop directly to wall

-If you are using a power strip, surge protector, or UPS, disconnect the laptop from it and plug it directly into the wall.
+If you are using a power strip, surge protector, or UPS (uninterruptible power supply), disconnect the laptop from it and plug it directly into the wall.
 In some cases, the power strip or other devices may be bad and preventing the battery from being charged.

 Remove and reconnect battery